• Skip to main content

 • Author and narrator CC Hogan shares here how he prepares the script for recording.

-• Narrator and business coach Jennifer Jill Araya joins the hosts of The Narrator Roundtable in this video to discuss working with a prepper.
+• Award-winning narrator and business coach Jennifer Jill Araya joins the hosts of The Narrator Roundtable in this video to discuss working with a prepper.

 • Award-winning narrator Sean Pratt describes the “colors” of the paragraph in non-fiction books and shares a few pages of mark-up in this article.